Wist9063/botlist.space-api/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
-name: Bug report
+name: Code Issues
-about: Bug
+about: Code Bugs or Spacing Issue

 ---